rajington/windowsapp/README.md

     3. a better menu bar icon (current one is literally a ripoff of [AppGrid's](http://giantrobotsoftware.com/appgrid/screenshot1-thumb.png))
 * Better error handling when passing wrong stuff into API functions
 * Add Spaces support
+* Give a better error message if your config file *actually turns out to be a directory* (sigh)
 * Make `focusWindow[Direction]()` take into account other screens (and maybe Spaces)?
 * Add `api.windowUnderMouse()`
 * Add `api.screenUnderMouse()`